-Global Policy options Provides a set of global options that applies to all the processes on the system.
+options on the system.
 When you apply global options in the policy, they are applied to all the PSETs in the policy.
 Built-In PSET Provides a set of options to configure the Built-In PSETs. options The Windows Targeted prevention policy contains four built-in PSETs to handle Kernel Driver controls, Remote File Access controls, Symantec Critical System Protection Agent and Server controls.
 The Targeted prevention policy always routes these processes to the built-in PSETs.
 You cannot override these built-in PSETs.
 Default PSET options The Targeted prevention policy routes all processes to the Default PSET with the exception of Built-In PSETs.
 You can configure all protection features in the Default PSET.
 My Custom Programs Define one or more custom program within the policy to override the security settings in the Default PSET.
 Additionally, you can also define custom lists which can be referenced elsewhere in the policy.